ISO 50001

 According to the DIN – the German Institute for Standardization (Deutsches Institut für Normung), each year more companies are acquiring ISO 50001.
 Data from the institute shows that in May 2014 there were 7346 sites certified with ISO 50001.

 From a CTI’s (Italian Termotechnical Committee) report performed by October 2013, around 85% of the sites certified with this standard are located in Europe (which means 6.250 – 6.300 certified organizations).
 The countries with the most certified sites are Germany, France, The Netherlands, and The United Kingdom.
-Germany leads the trend with more than half of the certifications.
+Germany has been leading the trend worldwide, only recently overtaken by China.
+And followed closely by Spain.

 Another interesting fact is the ranking of certifying bodies with a higher rate of certified sites.
 The top 5 certifying bodies by the number of sites are TÜV Rheinland in the first place, followed by AFNOR, DQS, BSI, and TÜV Nord.